vhscom/lumpen-radio/README.md

     **Note:** If, no when, you run into problems with the Pod installation please review [CocoaPods Troubleshooting](https://guides.cocoapods.org/using/troubleshooting.html) and pay special attetion to any error messages received during the Pod installation.

-3. Run `npm start` to start the Webpack watcher and the React Packager in a single shot.
+3. Run `npm start` to start the Webpack watcher, Webpack Dev Server and the React Packager in a single shot.

-   **Note:** The Webpack watcher builds the `index.ios.js` file expected by React Native.
+   **Note:** The Webpack watcher builds the `index.[platform].js` file expected by React Native.

 4. Open `WLPN.xcworkspace` in XCode and run the project.